 - Which learner patterns lead to renewals, upsells, or referrals?

 Note: public MOOC research found a median completion rate of 12.6% across 221 courses.
-Your paid academy is not a MOOC, but the lesson still holds; completion is fragile, so tracking only enrollments or final completions leaves major blind spots.
+Your academy is not a MOOC, but the lesson still holds: completion is fragile and most learning businesses lose momentum in the middle.

 The Most Important Learning Management System Analytics to Track